dzuk-mutant/blockchain/list/instances/social_lucci_xyz/social_lucci_xyz.md

 ### example 2

 They have also boosted another post making an anti-semitic insinuation.
-(That a Jew was involved in EU hate legislation, thus perpetuating the conspiracy narrative that Jews are one of the driving forces behind what the alt-right labells as 'political correctness' (ie. basically not being a racist piece of shit).
+(That a Jew was involved in EU hate legislation, thus perpetuating the conspiracy narrative that Jews are one of the driving forces behind what the alt-right labels as 'political correctness' (ie. basically not being a racist piece of shit).

 ![](2.png)